phaserjs/phaser/v3/README.md

 **Phaser 3 is not yet ready for production use**

+If you want to help build Phaser 3 then check out our new [Getting Started Guide](dev-guide/README.md).
+I stress this isn't a guide on how to make Phaser 3 games, it's a guide on how to set-up your dev environment so you can assist us in _building Phaser 3 itself_.

 You are of course welcome to clone the source, play around, and mess with it as much as you like.
-But understand it's changing every single day, and shouldn't be used for production level games yet.
+But understand it's changing every single day.

 Every Friday we publish the [Phaser World](http://phaser.io/community/newsletter) newsletter, and part of each issue contains our 'Development Progress' articles.
 These are condensed summaries of what we've been working on during the week.